History of Kevin Hassett in Timeline

 In 2017, Kevin Hassett became the senior advisor and chairman of the Council of Economic Advisers.

-September 5, 2018: Released analysis on wage growth under Trump
+September 5, 2018: Released Analysis on Real Wage Growth

-September 13, 2018: Remarks on Ireland as a tax haven
+September 13, 2018: Remarks on Ireland as a Tax Haven

-February 2019: Criticism of TCJA
+February 2019: Failings of TCJA Highlighted

 In February 2019, Brad Setser from the Council on Foreign Relations, wrote a New York Times article highlighting the failings of Hassett's TCJA in addressing the use of tax havens by U.S. corporates and why the TCJA incentivized U.S. corporate use of tax havens.

-June 2, 2019: Announcement of Stepping Down
+June 2, 2019: Stepping Down from White House Role

-June 2019: End of term as chairman of the Council of Economic Advisers
+June 2019: End of term as Chairman of the Council of Economic Advisers

-2019: End of term as chairman of the Council of Economic Advisers
+2019: End of term as Chairman of the Council of Economic Advisers

-March 20, 2020: Return to White House to Advise on Economic Policy
+March 20, 2020: Return to White House for COVID-19 Economic Policy

 April 15, 2020: Appointment as Senior Advisor

-2020: Return to White House
+2020: Return to White House During Pandemic

 2024: Shortlisted for Federal Reserve Chair